bensu/basic-om-tut/Basic-Tutorial.md

   (om/set-state! owner :text (.. e -target -value)))
 ```

-Now evaluate `handle-change`, `contacts-view` and `om/root`.
-You
+Now save all the changes.
+You should now be able to type in the text
-should now be able to type in the text field again.
+field again.

 Let's finally add the piece of code that clears the text field.
 As you see it looks like our first "easy" attempt, except that we're no longer directly manipulating a ref but we're changing the state of the app: